-The Company is a mining and exploration company with properties and mining operations focused in China.
+The Company is a mining company with a property and mining operation in China.
 Its mining activities involve numerous inherent risks.
 The Company is subject to various financial, equities markets, operational and political risks that could significantly affect its operations and cash flows.
-These risks include changes in local laws affecting the mining industry, a decline in the price of commodities, uncertainties inherent in estimating mineral resources and fluctuations in the foreign currencies CNY against the US dollar.
+These risks include changes in local laws affecting the mining industry, a decline in the price of commodities, uncertainties inherent in estimating mineral resources and fluctuations in the foreign currencies against the US dollar.
 The Company does not use derivatives or hedging to mitigate the risk of changes in the price of gold or currency fluctuations.